TIJonathan/PoGOS2/README.md

 # Pogo-Tools
-This is script to that tries to help finding out info about Pokestops and Gyms in Pokemon Go.
-Is is a plugin for IITC to run in https://ingress.com/intel, you need an Ingress account and IITC already installed.

-# PoGO Tools, PoGOHWH Edition, Merged Edition

->  This is a fork of [AlfonsoML's Pogo-Tools](https://gitlab.com/AlfonsoML/pogo-s2/) (which no longer exists because wayfarer isn't healthy for you - please, turn back now), for [IITC-CE](https://iitc.app/).
-It merges the PoGOHWH fork of that plugin back in, making rendering large numbers of pokethings possible, while removing some of the charm.
+Mark Pokestops and Gyms in Pokemon Go using IITC for [Ingress Intel](https://ingress.com/intel) with your Ingress account.
+Render two layers of s2 cell grid.
+Mark pogo-only locations.
+A fork of [AlfonsoML's Pogo-Tools](https://gitlab.com/AlfonsoML/pogo-s2/) (which no longer exists because wayfarer isn't healthy for you - please, turn back now), for [IITC-CE](https://iitc.app/) with the PoGOHWH changes, making rendering large numbers of pokethings possible, while removing some of the charm.

 ## Pre-requisites
   1. An Ingress account.
-You don't have to play the game, just install it once and create and account, after you have everything configured you can un-install the game if you want to.
+Optionally, you can get 40 more nominations if you get to level 10 as Enlightened.
   2. Verify that you can login in https://intel.ingress.com 3.
 * For PC, install [Tampermonkey](https://tampermonkey.net/) on your browser of choice.
 Then install  [IITC-CE](https://iitc.app/build/release/total-conversion-build.user.js).